datamystic/share2predictbgl-bridge/README.md

 forever, periodically querying Dexcom's Share web services for new CGM data.
 The bridge relays any new data to the PredictBGL website via the REST API.
 The website then syncs the
-data live to all connected devices.
+data live to all connected devices, such as the PredictBGL iOS and Android Apps.

 ### Prerequisites